lemonmade/quilt/documentation/features/builds/apps/static.md

 # Static builds

 Quilt can create a static build of your application where, in addition to your [browser assets](./browser.md), Quilt will pre-generate HTML files for every route it finds in your application.
 This capability is optional and is disabled by default, as we feel Quilt’s [server-side rendering feature](./server.md) is a better fit for most applications.
-However, many deployment platforms (like [Cloudflare](../../../deploy/cloudflare.md) and [Netlify](../../../deploy/netlify.md)) have excellent support for static sites, so enabling static builds is as simple as setting `static: true` in your app’s `sewing-kit.config.ts` file:
+However, many deployment platforms have excellent support for static sites, so enabling static builds is as simple as setting `static: true` in your app’s `sewing-kit.config.ts` file:

 ```ts
 // Your app’s sewing-kit config, usually sewing-kit.config.ts or app/sewing-kit.config.ts